Learn with Lees lures identifier

 JERK BAIT

 A straight retrieve makes a jerkbait swim with a shimmying action.
-A snap-pause retrieve, works great mimicking wounded baitfish.
+A snap-pause retrieve, works mimicking baitfish.

 SWIMBAIT